Los ninos y la primavera – The children and spring!

 It is a fact, even after our recent stay in New Orleans, this city parties second to none.
 The number of bars in this relatively small city is said to be well over a hundred.
 Live music streams from bars and clubs nightly, Duval Street is packed with people, and strolling with open containers is the norm.
 Perhaps this is why we saw this on a local T-shirt, "This is a drinking town with a fishing problem."

 If you go, one suggestion is to take the Key West Express about a 3.5 hour boat ride from Ft.
 Myers that takes you within walking distance of downtown.
 Once in Key West a car is more hassle than it is worth.
-Walking, biking, cycling, and if necesaary a cab, will take you most places.
+Walking, biking, cycling, and if necessary a cab, will take you most places.
 And the three-hour drive from Miami is no picnic.

 Located at the Corner of South Street and Whitehead